Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Branes vs Representations

 A particularly interesting limit occurs when $\talpha_j = 0$ and $\tgamma_j$ lie within the chamber specified by \eqref{gamma-chamber}.
 In this case, the volumes of the suspended cycles with respect to $\Omega$ are given by \eqref{Volume_suspended_cycles}: \be \int_{e^\ell}\frac{\Omega}{2\pi} =-\frac{ie^\ell \cdot \tgamma}{\hbar} \in \bR, \qquad (\ell = 1, 2, 3, 4). \ee Then, applying the above assumption, there exist four compact branes of type $(A, A, B)$ suspended between the $I_1$ singular fibers.
 The correspondence between these $A$-branes and $\SH$-modules is summarized in Table \ref{Tab:Matching_A-brane_Rep_General}.

 \acknowledgments SN would like to thank Sergei Gukov, Peter Koroteev, Du Pei and Ingmar Saberi for the collaboration in \cite{Gukov:2022gei}, based on which this paper is written.
-We would like to thank Yutaka Yoshida for sharing his draft \cite{Yoshida-unpublished} on the related topic with us.
-In addition, SN is grateful to Yixuan Li and Chirs Brav for discussion.
+The authors would like to thank Yutaka Yoshida for sharing his draft \cite{Yoshida:2025iae} on the related topic with us.
+In addition, SN is grateful to Chris Brav, Yixuan Li, Umut Varolgunes and Meri Zaimi for discussions.
 This work is supported by National Natural Science Foundation of China No.12050410234, and Shanghai Municipal Science and Technology Major Project No. 22WZ2502100 and No. 24ZR1403900.
 The work of Z.Y. is supported by National Natural Science Foundation of China No.123B1010.